-Exploiting the peculiarity of Cancer Metabolism and Exosome Biology for Multi-Cancer Early Detection
+Exploiting the peculiarity of Cancer Cells and Exosome Biology for Multi-Cancer Early Detection

-Rivela Diagnostics has a unique technology to enable Multi-Cancer Early Detection exploiting circulating Exosomes as vehicles of universal cancer biomarkers standing for cancer-specific alterations of cell metabolism.
+Rivela Diagnostics has a unique technology to enable Multi-Cancer Early Detection exploiting circulating Exosomes as vehicles of universal cancer biomarkers standing for cancer-specific alterations of cell metabolism and cell behaviour.
+The assays in our pipeline are simple (based on ultrasensitive ELISA), affordable (below 200 $) and highly accurate.

 Why Early Cancer Detection?